provenancetech/pti-docs/guide/v0/auth.md

 ### Generating a single-use JWT with permissions for a specific URL

-To generate a single-use token that can be used by one of your Users for a single request, you need to make a `POST` request to `/auth/userToken`.
+To generate a single-use token that can be used by one of your Users for a single request, you need to make a `POST` request to `/auth/jwt`.
 You need to specify the URL on which the token is to grant permission, eg, `{"url": "/v0/users/{userId}/transactions/fiat/funding"}` and you will receive a JSON response containing `{"accessToken": "..."}`.
 The value of the `accessToken` field has to be included in the `x-pti-token` HTTP Header in the request made by your User.

-The call the the `/auth/userToken` endpoint must be done via a signed request, so this means that you will need to have an endpoint in your own backend to proxy the request that will generate the auth token.
+The call to the `/auth/jwt` endpoint must be done via a signed request, so this means that you will need to have an endpoint in your own backend to proxy the request that will generate the auth token.

 The following diagram illustrates the token generation process leading to an API call with a single use token.